voucherifyio/voucherify-redeem-app/README.md

 ## Overview

-This sample application aims to help with to redeem a voucher given by customer.
+This sample application aims to help with redeem a voucher given by customer.
 You can try out this app by clicking Deploy to Heroku button.

 ## Setup